facioquo/stock-indicators-python/docs/_indicators/Adl.md

 | `adl` | float | Accumulation Distribution Line (ADL)
 | `adl_sma` | float, Optional | Moving average (SMA) of ADL based on `sma_periods` periods, if specified

-:warning: **Warning**: absolute values in ADL and MFV are somewhat meaningless, so use with caution.
+> :warning: **Warning**: absolute values in ADL and MFV are somewhat meaningless.
+Use with caution.

 ### Utilities